chaostoolkit/chaostoolkit-documentation/sources/deployment/k8s/operator.md

 Chaos Toolkit experiments often expect data to be passed as environment variables of the `chaos`'s command shell.

-The operator allows you to specify those values through the config map as we saw above:
+The operator allows you to specify those values through the config map:

 ```yaml
 ---